-SADLY WE HAVE HAD TO PULL BACK OUR SERVICE AREA AND WE ARE NOT SERVICING ATHENS RIGHT NOW.
+WE HAVE HAD TO REDUCE OUR SERVICE AREA.
+THEREFORE, WE ARE NOT SERVICING THE ATHENS AREA RIGHT NOW.
 WHEN OUR AREA WIDENS AGAIN WE WILL POST THE CHANGE.

 Please understand that bats are protected, harming a bat can carry a serious fine!
 We need bats to stick around, just not in your attic or home.
 We have fully trained, Licensed & Insured Alpharetta Bat Removal Specialists who can safely & quickly get the bats to vacate your home or building and never come back.
 Obviously you were not prepared for a bat invasion… so we will do everything we can to keep the costs down.